 - The Foundry IDP config has an Attribute Mapping for email address.

 - The SAML Response contains an Attribute for the email address.

 - There is a different user in Foundry with the same email address as the mapped email address in the SAML Response provided by the identity provider.
-This can happen if the user has a duplicate, whether the duplicate user is active or inactive, or if an organization recycles email addresses, and the previous person who had that email address before had a Foundry user.
+This can happen if the person has a duplicate user account in Foundry, whether the duplicate user is active or inactive, or if an organization recycles email addresses, and the previous person who had that email address before had a Foundry user.

 Reason this error was triggered: Where there is a mapped attribute for email, and the SAML Response has a value for that Attribute, then Foundry will attempt to update the user’s email address to that value.
 But Foundry was not able to do this because of the duplicate email address held by a different user.

 Resolution: in the duplicate user who has the same email address as that of the SAML Attribute, change that user’s email address.
 Since email is a required field, you can make it a fake email address.

 Case 2: No Matching NameID, Attempt to Create New User with Duplicate Email Address

 The user attempting to log in has a NameID that does not match with the SSO ID of any existing Foundry users